OleksiiKovalov/Cells-calculator/README.md

 ## Discover what our product is capable of

 **CellsCalculator** is a huge innovation indeed - just look at in what an awesome way it handles the job of calculating both cells and stained nuclei on given images, achieving nearly state-of-the-art performance on images of proper quality:

 *Segmentation of cell instances (left: input image, right: processed image)*
 ![[cells_segmented]](images/Screenshot_39.jpg)

 *Processing low-scale images (left: original model, right: SAHI+original model)*
 ![[cells_segmented_lowscale]](images/Screenshot_40.jpg)

 *Tracking of cellular spheroids through a sequence of frames (left: visualization of segentation results, right: plots representing time-series data of spheroids' morphology)*
 ![[spheroid_tracking]](images/spheroid_demo.gif)
-*Have a folder of images?
-Process it all at once - no need for image-wise processing!
-Note, that an error may occure in case of non-lsm images, in which case follow the instructions on your screen.*

 ## Available models
 The application includes several models for different use-cases.
 Those are: